 Fabric & UPF

 To get the most out of your hiking hat, you should pick a hat that is made of synthetic materials such as nylon and polyester.
 It should be lighter in color, since that helps reflect the sun instead of absorb it.
 The tighter the fabric weave, the less sun it will let through.
-Most sun hats that are made for hiking should already have a UPF 50+ rating, meaning they will block 98% of the sun’s rays.
+The best sun hats that are made for hiking should already have a UPF 50+ rating, meaning they will block 98% of the sun’s rays.
 You should avoid cotton and straw hats, which just get wet and aren’t tightly woven enough for real sun protection.

 Width

 The brim of the hat should be at least 2.5 inches, so we’ve only included options that fit that requirement on our best hiking hats list.
 Any brims that are shorter won’t provide the needed sun protection, but anything too wide will just get floppy.
-Pick a hat that has the right balance between rigid and flimsy.
-Stiffer brims may dig into your forehead, but they also provide better protection against wind and rain.
-For really rainy conditions, consider pairing a stiff-brim option with a rain poncho for ultimate weather protection.

 Sizing

-Any sun hats for hiking should be easily adjustable, especially since lots are either “one size fits most” or have a very limited amount of size options.
+Any wide brim sun hats for hiking should be easily adjustable, especially since lots are either “one size fits most” or have a very limited amount of size options.
 Plus, you’ll want the ability to easily adjust the tension over the course of your adventure.
 Imagine wanting a loose fitting hat for most of the day, but when the afternoon winds pick up, you’ll want to tighten it a little more.

 Water Resistance